-This communication and any response received from your Excellency's Government will be made public via the communications reporting website within 60 days.
+This communication and any response received from your company will be made public via the communications reporting website within 60 days.
 They will also subsequently be made available in the usual report to be presented to the Human Rights Council.

 We may publicly express our concerns in the near future as, in our view, the information upon which the press release will be based is sufficiently reliable to indicate a matter warranting immediate attention.
 We also believe that the wider public should be alerted to the potential implications of the above-mentioned allegations.
-The press release will indicate that we have been in contact with your Excellency's Government's to clarify the issue/s in question.
+The press release will indicate that we have been in contact with your company to clarify the issue/s in question.

-Please note that a letter expressing similar concerns will also be sent to the Governments of Mexico, China and Spain, as well as the involved businesses - Mota Engil Mexico, China Communications Construction Company, BlackRock, JPMorgan Chase&Co, Operadora Cisca, FCC Construcción, Grupo Indi and Grupo Azvi.
+Please note that a letter expressing similar concerns will also be sent to the Governments of Mexico, China, United States and Spain, as well as the other involved businesses - Mota Engil Mexico, BlackRock, JPMorgan Chase&Co, Operadora Cisca, FCC Construccion, Grupo Indi and Grupo Azvi.

-Please accept, Excellency, the assurances of our highest consideration.
+Please accept, Sir Liu Qitao, the assurances of our highest consideration.

-Fernanda Hopenhaym

-Chair-Rapporteur of the Working Group on the issue of human rights and transnational corporations and other business enterprises
+Fernanda Hopenhaym Chair-Rapporteur of the Working Group on the issue of human rights and transnational corporations and other business enterprises